gardenlinux/gardenlinux-nvidia-installer/docs/roadmap.md

 This document outlines the current state and future plans for GPU support in Gardener, focusing primarily on NVIDIA GPUs.
 ### Current State
 - GPU support is possible but requires significant manual effort
-- Uses three main DaemonSets:
+- Requires three DaemonSets to be configured and deployed:
     1. NVIDIA driver installer
     2. GKE Device Plugin
     3. DCGM Exporter